fleetdm/fleet/tools/mdm/apple/glossary-and-protocols.md

 To enroll, a client provides a distinguished name and a public key, and the server responds with a X.509 certificate.

-The CA server might also request a `challengePassword`, which is a shared secret that the server uses gate access to certificates, its omission allows for unauthenticated authorisation of enrolment requests.
+During enrollment, the SCEP CA server may also require a `challengePassword`, a shared secret essential for authenticating certificate access.
+Its absence could lead to unauthorized enrollment requests.

 More generally, the protocol is specified in [RFC 8894](https://datatracker.ietf.org/doc/html/rfc8894) and allows: